Brits go Win Direction across pond

 Though she was absent - she is on tour in Australia - the 2014 AMAs was still jam-packed with star power.

-She performed her massive hit, Fancy, which was nominated for single of the year, as well as her new song, Beg For It.
+Azalea performed her massive hit, Fancy, which was nominated for single of the year, as well as her new song, Beg For It.

-Australian boy band 5 Seconds Of Summer won new artist of the year, and performed a cover of The Romantics' What I Like About You.
+Australian boy band 5 Seconds of Summer won new artist of the year, and performed a cover of The Romantics' What I Like About You.

 Taylor Swift kicked off the show as a mad woman and man eater by feeding a boy a poisonous apple, holding burning roses and giving crazy eyes during a performance of her new number one song, Blank Space.
 She received the first-ever Dick Clark award for excellence from singer Diana Ross.

-"To the fans who went out and bought over a million copies of my last three albums, what you did by going out and investing in music and albums is you're saying you believe in the same thing I believe in - that music is valuable and that music should be consumed in albums and albums should be consumed as art and appreciated," said Taylor, who recently removed her music from streaming service Spotify.
+"To the fans who went out and bought over a million copies of my last three albums, what you did by going out and investing in music and albums is you're saying you believe in the same thing I believe in - that music is valuable and that music should be consumed in albums and albums should be consumed as art and appreciated," said Swift, who recently removed her music from streaming service Spotify.

-Beyonce, who did not attend, won favourite female artist, soul/R&B and favourite album, soul/R&B for her self-titled effort.
-Luke Bryan took home favourite male artist, country.
+Beyonce, who did not attend, won favourite female artist - soul/R&B and favourite album - soul/R&B for her self-titled effort.
+Luke Bryan took home favourite male artist - country.

-Carrie Underwood was named favourite female artist, country and Frozen, the year's top-selling album, was named top soundtrack.
+Carrie Underwood was named favourite female artist - country and Frozen, the year's top-selling album, was named top soundtrack.